jonnonz1/nz-statute-book/acts/public/2022/incorporated-societies-act-2022.md

     (iv) access to the register:
     (v) search criteria for the register:
     (vi) circumstances in which amendments must be made to the register:
-  (u) specifying Acts for the purposes of section 257 and Schedule 3 (which allow an entity formed or incorporated by or under a specified Act to apply to be reregistered as an incorporated society):
+  (u) specifying Acts and Provincial Ordinances for the purposes of section 257 and Schedule 3 (which allow an entity formed or incorporated by or under a specified Act or Provincial Ordinance to apply to be reregistered as an incorporated society):
   (v) specifying the preconditions that must be met for a body corporate or other association (an entity) to be reregistered as an incorporated society under section 257 and Schedule 3:
   (w) specifying terms and conditions that must be complied with by an entity after it has reregistered as an incorporated society under section 257 and Schedule 3:
   (x) providing for any other matters contemplated by this Act, necessary for its administration, or necessary for giving it full effect.